appleraincoat/tp/docs/DeveloperGuide.md

 * 1a.
 The birthday month input is empty.

     * 1a1.
 Realodex shows an error message indicating that the filter criteria cannot be empty.

     * 1a2.
-User inputs a non-empty birthday month.
+User inputs a birthday month.

+    * 1a3.
+Steps 1a1 to 1a2 repeats until the birthday month is non-empty and valid.

   * Use case resumes from step 2.

 * 1b.
 The birthday month is not of valid format.

     * 1b1.
 Realodex shows an error message highlighting the correct format.

     * 1b2.
 User inputs a new birthday month of valid format.

     * 1b3.
 Steps 1b1 to 1b2 repeats until the birthday month input is valid.

-    Use case ends.
+  * Use case resumes from step 2.

 <div style="page-break-after: always;"></div>